tzmanics/blog-posts/whitepapers/js-journey-2017/JS-journey-2017.md

 But JS JITs are now improving more slowly, and CPU performance improvement has mostly stalled.
 Instead of faster CPUs, all consumer devices — from desktop systems to smartphones — now have multiple CPUs (really CPU cores), and except at the low end they usually have more than two.
 A programmer who wants better performance for her program has to start using multiple cores in parallel.
 That is not a problem for "native" applications, which are all written in multi-threaded programming languages (Java, Swift, C#, and C++), but it is a problem for JS, which has very limited facilities for running on multiple CPUs (web workers, slow message passing, and few ways to avoid data copying).

 #### **SharedArrayBuffer**

+//TODO: add section about putting shared array buffer behind a flag because of the Intel security design flaw.

 This proposal provides us with the building blocks for multi-core computation to research different approaches to implement higher-level parallel constructs in JavaScript.
 What might those building blocks be?
 May I introduce you to SharedArrayBuffer.
 [MDN has](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer) a great succinct definition so I'll just plop that in right here: